top of page

 “You think we’re winning?”

-Tauran’s lip curled.
-He was making a hash of this.
-Pali had every right to be offended.
-Dismissing her back to mop-up operations, Tauran crossed over to the makeshift changeling command center.
-A mound of defensive plans smoldered on a crate, all pointless now.
+Dismissing Pali back to mop-up operations, Tauran crossed over to the changeling’s makeshift command center.
+A stack of defensive plans smoldered on a crate, all pointless now.
 He scattered singed fragments as he dug through the pile.
-Near the bottom, he uncovered a mostly intact drawing, so crude it must have been made by a child: a stick figure with an oversized star on its chest, not unlike the insignia of a Guard Corps commander.
-It was faceless, either by design or because it was incomplete, distinguished by a badge of office more than by eyes or mouth.
-Despite smudges and quavering lines, its deep markings suggested considerable care.
+At the bottom, he uncovered a mostly intact drawing, so crude it could have been made by a child: a stick figure with an oversized star on its chest, not unlike the insignia of a Guard Corps commander.
+The figure was faceless, either by design or because it was incomplete.
+The figure’s badge of office distinguished it rather than eyes or a mouth.
+Despite smudges and quavering lines, the drawing’s deep markings suggested considerable care.

 Was Lausus already drawing?
 At what age do kids begin to draw?

-33 views0 comments
+41 views0 comments

 Recent Posts